Graduate School Time Table

 - Estimate the expenses related to applying to graduate school and begin saving for application fees.

-- Check with the fellowship advisor in Career Services, and investigate requirements for national scholarships and fellowships.
+- Check with the fellowship advisor in the Career Center, and investigate requirements for national scholarships and fellowships.

 - Sign up for required standardized tests.
 Prepare for tests by familiarizing yourself with the instructions and types of questions.
 Use sample practice books, such as Barron's Guide to Taking the GRE, and prep courses, such as those offered by Kaplan.